-An obstetrician is a medical doctor who specializes in the management of pregnancy, labor and birth.
-They also receive specialized education in the area of the female reproductive system and surgical care.
-Much of their education focuses on the detection and management of obstetrical and gynecological problems.
-OB/GYNs typically attend a four-year medical school and then undertake a four-year residency before passing a board certification exam.
+OB/GYNs specialize in the management of pregnancy, labor and birth.
+These doctors also receive specialized education in the female reproductive system and surgical care.
+Much of their education focuses on the detection and management of obstetric and gynecologic problems.
+OB/GYNs typically attend a four-year medical school and then undertake a four-year residency before passing a board-certification exam.

 Learn more about OB/GYN Practices

-A pediatrician is a doctor who manages the physical, behavioral and mental health of children from birth until age 21.
-A pediatrician is trained to diagnose and treat a broad range of childhood illnesses from minor health problems to serious diseases.
-Pediatricians typically attend a four-year medical school and complete a three-year residency program in pediatrics before passing a board certification exam.
+Pediatricians manage the physical, behavioral and mental health of children from birth until age 21.
+These physicians are trained to diagnose and treat a broad range of childhood illnesses from minor health problems to serious diseases.
+Pediatricians typically attend a four-year medical school and complete a three-year residency program in pediatrics before passing a board-certification exam.

 Learn More About Pediatricians

-Greenville Health System has nearly 200 primary care physicians at 167 locations across the Upstate committed to serving you and your family.
-Plus, as part of GHS, these physicians have access to nearly 400 specialists, should you need one.
+Greenville Health System has approximately 200 primary care physicians at 174 locations across the Upstate committed to serving you and your family.
+Plus, as part of GHS, these physicians have access to 400 specialists, should you need one.

 Find a Physician Now

-is available.
+is available at four convenient locations.
 At MD360, our board-certified physicians are committed to delivering the highest quality medical care in a family-friendly environment.
-From treating unexpected illness and injuries to sports physicians and common lab tests, our mission is to provide comprehensive and episodic care to patients of all ages.
+From treating unexpected illness and injuries to sports physicals and common lab tests, our mission is to provide comprehensive and episodic care to patients of all ages.

 Watch the video below to learn more about the importance of having a medical home.